sachinpatel16/django_bartr/MERCHANT_DEAL_API.md

 ## Overview

-This system allows merchants to create deals and match with other merchants through a Tinder-like swiping interface.
-Merchants can exchange wallet points for business deals.
+This system allows merchants to create deals with points and request deals from other merchants.
+When a deal is created, points are deducted from the merchant's wallet.
+Merchants can only use deal points between each other for exchanges and discounts.

 ## Core Features

-- **Deal Creation**: Merchants create deals with points requirements
+- **Deal Creation**: Merchants create deals with points (deducted from wallet)
-- **Deal Discovery**: Tinder-like interface to browse other merchants' deals
+- **Deal Discovery**: Browse other merchants' deals with point-based filtering
-- **Swipe System**: Right swipe (interested) or Left swipe (not interested)
-- **Matching**: Mutual interest creates a match
+- **Request System**: Request deals instead of swiping
+- **Deal Confirmation**: Accept/reject deal requests
 - **Points Transfer**: Automatic points transfer when deals are completed
+- **Usage Tracking**: Complete audit trail of how deal points are used
-- **Notifications**: Real-time notifications for matches and actions
+- **Notifications**: Real-time notifications for all actions

 ## API Endpoints